HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/enable_wcm_api_v3.md

-# How to enable WCM API v3
+# Enabling and disabling WCM API v3

-This guide explains how to enable the Web Content Manager (WCM) REST API v3 in your HCL Digital Experience Compose deployment.
+This guide explains how to enable and disable the Web Content Manager (WCM) REST API v3 in your HCL Digital Experience Compose deployment.

 ## Overview